smante2121/DatabaseLookUp/README.md

 # Phone Number Lookup Application

 This repository contains a Flask application that allows users to look up phone numbers and retrieve associated details.
 It showcases a user-friendly web interface for submitting and viewing phone number data.
 Below you will find details on the project structure, setup instructions, and usage.

 ## Features

 - **Interactive Web Forms**: Users can submit phone numbers through a web form to retrieve associated information.
-- **Responsive Web Design**: The application adapts to various device screen sizes, ensuring a consistent user experience across desktops, tablets, and mobile phones.
-- **Flask Backend**: The server-side logic is handled by Flask, providing a robust and scalable framework for web applications.
-- **Dynamic Content with Jinja2**: Templates are rendered using Jinja2, enabling dynamic content generation based on user inputs.

 ## Project Structure